fortran-lang/fpm-docs/pages/spec/naming.md

   my_package_123
 ```

-## FPM registry names: rules for packages and modules
+## fpm registry names: rules for packages and modules

 In order to reduce the chance of name collisions, ``all Fortran modules`` in all packages of a registry are required to begin with their package name.
 The following rules apply: